GaryBlackbourne/arm-dev-template/README.md

 # ARM CMSIS project template

-This is an example project to get started with bare metal programming on register level, with ARM Cortex microcontrollers.
-The project includes a FreeRTOS template as well, but source files have to be downloaded separately.
+This project template is an example, created to ease bootstrapping a project.
+The architecture is flexible, and allows bare metal programming on register levels, but makes it easy to integrate any library or abstraction layer.

+## Architecture

+This project template has a modular architecture.
+You may add modules at your own liking, separating source files into modules based on functionality.
+This behavior is achieved by using a main shell script (`build.sh`) which invokes every modules own script (`module.sh`).
+All module scripts are responsible for their modules build.
+Most may only call make, and then copies output, but complex modules may call submodule scripts and so on.

+To start a simple build, you only need to execute the `build.sh` file in the project root directory.

 ## Project setup

 ### dependencies

+#### Toolchain

-This project requires you to have an arm toolchain installed, and added to your PATH variable.
-This can be achieved by using your package manager (apt, pacman, ...) and install `arm-none-eabi-gcc` package.
+This project requires you to have a toolchain installed, and added to your PATH variable.
+This can be achieved by using your package manager (apt, pacman, ...).
+To use gcc, install `arm-none-eabi-gcc` package.

 ``` shell
 sudo pacman -S arm-none-eabi-gcc